Vicariss/directory-organizer/README.md

-# directory_organizer
+# Directory organizer
-Simple python script that organize &amp; sort files in chosen directory.
+A script that organize &amp; sort files in chosen directory.